ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/smartphones-and-mobile/ray_tracing/rt05_bindless.md

 }
 ```

-With the Primitive ID we can access the relevant index buffer and retrieve all the vertex attributes, including texture coordinates.
+With the Primitive ID you can access the relevant index buffer and retrieve all the vertex attributes, including texture coordinates.
 The API also provides the barycentric coordinates of the intersection point.
-Using this we can mimic a `Fragment` shader and interpolate the attributes, like for example the UV coordinates.
+Using this, you can mimic a `Fragment` shader and interpolate the attributes, for example the UV coordinates.

 ``` glsl
 #extension GL_EXT_nonuniform_qualifier : require